django-cms/django-filer/README-Finder.md

 with a few additional attributes.
 The JavaScript part of the widget must be included using the script tag `<script src="{% static 'finder/js/finder-select.js' %}"></script>`.

-The testapp provides an example how this field can be used in a form.
-Just vist the URL http://localhost:8000/admin/finder/foldermodel/ and click on the blank area to either select an existing file or upload a  new one.
+The demonstration app provides an example how this field can be used in a form.
+Just vist the URL http://localhost:8000/demoapp/ and click on the blank area to either select an existing file or upload a new one.

 ## Permission System (Proposal)